openclimatefix/nwp-consumer/README.md

 ```

 Be sure to do this periodically while developing to catch any errors early
 and prevent headaches with the CI pipeline.
+It may seem like a hassle at first,
+but it prevents accidental creation of a whole suite of bugs.

 ### Running the test suite